uber/nebula.gl/docs/api-reference/layers/editable-geojson-layer.md

 * `updatedMode` (String): A suggested value to use for `mode` after the edit is applied.
 Often this is the same value.
 But occasionally, an edit will need to transition the layer from one mode to another.

-* `updatedSelectedFeatureIndex` (Number): A suggested value to use for `selectedFeatureIndex` after the edit is applied.
-Often this is the same value.
-But occasionally, an edit will change the selected feature (e.g. when creating a new feature, it goes from `null` to the index of the newly created feature).
+* `updatedSelectedFeatureIndexes` (Number): A suggested array to use for `selectedFeatureIndexes` after the edit is applied.
+Often this is the same varray.
+But occasionally, an edit will change the selected features (e.g. when creating a new feature, it goes from `[]` to an array holding the index of the newly created feature).

 * `editType` (String): The type of edit requested.
 One of: